 - St. George’s Castle is well worth a visit, again for the views from the battlements

 - Alfama’s most popular viewing spots are Santa Luzia and Portas do Sol

 - The Museum of Decorative Arts is inside an aristocratic house with period decor

 Best places to stay in Lisbon’s Alfama neighbourhood

-Memmo Alfama is a charming 4-star hotel on a quiet backstreet with stunning views from its rooftop terrace and lovely indoor seating areas, often using original features from the 19th century building.
+This charming 4-star hotel is on a quiet backstreet with stunning views from its rooftop terrace and lovely indoor seating areas, often using original features from the 19th century building.
 Staff are super-friendly.
 See photos and check availability

 Once a religious building, the 3-star Hotel Convento do Salvador has been thoroughly modernised and as well as comfy, bright rooms, you’ll find some stunning works by contemporary Portuguese artists dotted around the building.
 The inner courtyard is a great spot for relaxing or sunbathing.
 Check current prices.

 These suites and apartments are spacious and modern and come with very comfy beds.
 There’s also a garden with a lovely view and you can de-stress in the outdoor pool.
 The service is great and the hotel excells with its sustainability commitments.
 Book your dates now.